leonardobarrosx/CodeBarX/README.md

 # CODEBARX - A Custom CODE128 and CODE39 Barcode Generator 📦

-A user-friendly application to generate Code 128 barcodes with custom prefixes, designed to meet the needs of a personal project.
+A user-friendly application to generate barcodes with custom prefixes, designed to meet the needs of a personal project.

 ## Features ✨